stanleyfok/nextjs-template/README.md

 ## Highlights

  * a project skeleton on [Nextjs](https://github.com/zeit/next.js/) SSR supported React framework
+ * use of scss
  * i18n support by integrating [i18next](https://www.i18next.com/)
+ * using jest as unit testing framework with examples on component unit testing with snapshots and mocking api client
+ * consideration of using CDN for hosting static files
+ * with eslint setup with rules from airbnb-base and react/recommended
  * a sample dockerfile and docker-compose.yml
- * using jest as unit testing framework with examples
- * use of scss
- * consideration of using CDN for hosting static files

 ## Design Philosophy - Dev Environment